Inclusive Excellence and Belonging Action Plan

 The DEI Strategic Framework Pillars serve as the foundation of our commitment to creating and sustaining an inclusive culture at UCCS.
 Each of the five pillars, and three complementary objectives for each pillar, encompass our overarching institutional priorities guiding our DEI strategic actions at UCCS.

-Each of the five pillars were intentionally informed by both quantitate and qualitative data and analysis through active engagement with the campus community.
-Additionally, each Pillar aligns directly with our mission-driven UCCS strategic plan and CU System strategic goals and priorities.
+The five pillars were intentionally informed by quantitative and qualitative data as well as analysis through active engagement with the campus community.
+Additionally, each pillar aligns directly with our mission-driven UCCS strategic plan and CU System strategic goals and priorities.

 Pillar 1: Campus Culture of Belonging